NCN-Lab/deepHFO/README.md

 2. Extract the downloaded ZIP file (if applicable) to a location of your choice.

-3. Open Visual Studio Code (VSCode):
+3. Open Visual Studio Code (VSCode) and:

 3.1.
 Open the folder with the GUI
 - Select "File" > "Open Folder" from the menu.